Skip to content

 2. Create a release from GitHub (this creates the tag)

-3. The release GitHub Actions workflow runs automatically — it builds archives, client binaries, Docker images, and uploads everything to the release page
+3. The release GitHub Actions workflow runs automatically — it builds archives, client binaries, Docker images, packages the Helm chart, builds .deb packages, updates both the Helm repo index and APT repository on gh-pages, and uploads everything to the release page

 Testing the Release Process Locally